Payment screening

 Overview

-SEON’s payment screening adds a crucial layer of protection by screening both the sender and the receiver of your customers against global screening lists in a single API call.
+Screen payments in milliseconds against sanctions and watchlists to rapidly detect and prevent suspicious or illicit activity.
+SEON’s payment screening adds a crucial layer of protection by screening both the sender and the receiver involved in a payment transaction against global screening lists in a single API call.
 This real-time check supports compliance with both international and regional sanctions, PEP, watchlist, criminal and adverse media sources, all before funds move.
+It also extends protection to check counterparty banks against sanction lists based on SWIFT/BIC codes or the names of financial institutions.
+It screens against sanctioned crypto wallets for broader coverage and faster detection.

 - Real-time screening: Detect and act on risky payments in milliseconds.